Raushan2709/Push-zero-C/README.md

 # Push-zero-C
-in this code the question is to push all the zero to end of the number..
+in this code the question is to push all the zero to end of the number....